Ercol teams up with award winning Danish studio Norm Architects

 The Pennon table fuses Norm’s signature minimalism and Scandinavian simplicity, with Ercol’s iconic design legacy and dedication to craftsmanship.
 The contrast between the solid wood pieces in the legs and the table top, and the refined wood turned elements of the spindles, creates a design language with a strong visual presence.

 All elements of the table are designed to be slightly rounded, making the interaction between user and table as comfortable, welcoming and tactile as possible.
 The table’s oval surface is supported by sleek rectangular legs, which echo the wings of an aeroplane.
-The leg supports are then linked by a single spindle – a design feature that is synonymous with Ercol and also the mid-century Windsor range released in the 1950s.
+The leg supports are then linked by a single spindle – a design feature that is synonymous with Ercol and also the mid-century furniture range designed by founder Lucian Ercolani and released in the 1950s.

 Taking inspiration from both the old and the new, the Pennon has been conceived to provide a space away from the distractions of modern life, providing a space to focus, but also to enjoy the company of others.